 The new Law brings additional benefits for executive debtors from a social point of view, through new enforcement limitations.

 First of all, incomes stemming from the law that regulates financial support for families with children are exempted from enforcement.
-So far, this solely applied to child support benefits, but the new legal regulations provide complete and more comprehensive protection of mothers on maternity leave and children, while respecting the principle of proportionality.
+So far, this solely applied to child support benefits, but the new legal regulations provide complete and more comprehensive protection for mothers on maternity leave and children while respecting the principle of proportionality.

-In order to settle the claims based on the statutory maintenance, the enforcement against the aforementioned incomes may be carried out up to one half of the income.
+In order to settle the claims based on statutory maintenance, the enforcement against the aforementioned incomes may be carried out up to one-half of the income.

 The judgment debtors whose incomes were the object of the enforcement contrary to the new regulations can protect their rights by filing an appeal against the writ of execution.
 In addition, legal certainty is significantly improved by the present regulation, which prescribes severe disciplinary measures for those public enforcement officers who violate the new provisions.